TheToddLuci0/MirrorEntity/README.md

 ## How it works
 Mirror Entity has two main components: a cloudfront distro that serves your website(s), and a control plane that changes what the distro points at.
 Site content is housed in an S3 bucket.

+# Useage
+Simply deploy the [template](/MirrorEntitly.yaml) into your AWS account using CFN.
+You can then upload your "sites" into the S3 bucket it creates.
+The [postman collection](/Mirror_Entity.postman_collection.json) contains sample requests to change the site that is presented at the domain.
+Simply set the variables at the collection level and you're good to go.

 # FAQ